¡Printing the Revolution! The Rise and Impact of Chicano Graphics, 1965 to Now

 ¡Printing the Revolution! features 119 works drawn from SAAM’s leading collection of Latinx art.
 The museum’s Chicanx graphics holdings rose significantly with an important gift in 1995 from the renowned scholar Tomás Ybarra-Frausto.
 Since then, other major donations and an ambitious acquisition program has built one of the largest museum collections of Chicanx graphics on the East Coast.

-This exhibition is organized by E. Carmen Ramos, acting chief curator and curator of Latinx art at the Smithsonian American Art Museum, with Claudia Zapata, curatorial assistant for Latinx art.
+This exhibition was organized by E. Carmen Ramos, former acting chief curator and curator of Latinx art at the Smithsonian American Art Museum, with Claudia Zapata, former curatorial assistant for Latinx art.
 A major catalogue accompanies the exhibition with essays by Ramos and Zapata, as well as contributions by Tatiana Reinoza, assistant professor of art history at the University of Notre Dame; and Terezita Romo, an art historian, curator, and writer.

 Note: ¡Printing the Revolution!
 The Rise and Impact of Chicano Graphics, 1965 to Now was originally scheduled to open to the public in September 2020.
 The Smithsonian closed all its museums on March 14, 2020 as a public health precaution due to the global pandemic, which delayed the exhibition opening to November 20. ¡Printing the Revolution! was open for three days before the Smithsonian closed again on November 23.
 It re-opened for a final run from May 14 through August 8, 2021.